Writing Legacy Authentication Backends¶

 Installing the Authentication Backend¶

-Once this is Python package is installed on the system running Review Board, you can change the Authentication type in Review Board to Custom and specify the Python path for your authentication backend class.
+Once your Python package is installed on the system running Review Board, you’ll be able to change the Authentication type in Review Board to Custom and specify the Python path for your authentication backend class.